ChuChu999/Walks-Selenium-Tests/README.md

 - Move the extracted chromedriver file to `/usr/local/bin`

 **Additional Information**
-- Reference https://selenium-python.readthedocs.io/installation.html for more information on how to install the Selenium package for Python
+- Reference the [Selenium with Python Documentation](https://selenium-python.readthedocs.io/installation.html) for more information on how to install the Selenium package for Python